DataBiosphere/welder/README.md

 * Publish welder.
    * **IMPORTANT** make sure you have a new commit so that you don't override the HEAD hash in gcr
    * For local development: `sbt server/docker:publishLocal`
-   * To prod or if you'd like to share the image:  `sbt server/docker:publish`
+   * If you'd like to share the image:  `sbt server/docker:publish`

 # Development